+With the start of summer what parents everywhere need are some fantastic reads for their young’uns.
 The chapter books below come in all shapes and sizes, so no matter what your son or daughter may be interested in, one of these should grab their attention.
-All would be good for children nearing the end of Grade 1, or any time in Grade 2.
+All would be good for children who have just completed Grades 1, 2 or 3.
 And if mom or dad are reading, kids as young as 4 might find these exciting too.

 Akimbo and the Lions